 What if you can’t find a local class?

-What if you don’t find any appealing Reiki masters in your area or class schedules that fit your schedule, and you are unable to travel?
+What if you don’t find any appealing Reiki masters in your area or class schedules that fit your schedule, and you’re unable to travel?
 There are still options.
 If you’re looking for an in-person class, is it feasible for you to organize a class and invite a Reiki master to travel to your area?

-At what point might you choose to learn from a qualified, attentive Reiki master who is accessible only through technology?
+The technology now widely available gives you the choice to learn from a qualified, attentive Reiki master anywhere in the world.
 As mentioned above, there are strengths and limitations.
 Each prospective student has to ask herself, what is the best learning opportunity for me?
 Let’s take a deeper look.